Matthew 5: The role and importance of the law

-The NIV translation entitles "The Fulfillment of the Law", the NRSV translation entitles it "The Law and the Prophets", the United Bible Societies' "The Greek New Testament", edited by Kurt Aland, Bruce Metzger and others, entitles it the "Teaching about the Law".
+The NIV translation entitles Matthew 5:17–20 as "The Fulfillment of the Law".
+The NRSV translation entitles it "The Law and the Prophets", and the United Bible Societies' "The Greek New Testament", edited by Kurt Aland, Bruce Metzger and others, entitles it the "Teaching about the Law".

 This pericope is at the core of the argument about the relationship between the views attributed to Jesus, such as Gospel, Grace, New Covenant, New Commandment, Law of Christ, and those attributed to Moses or the Mosaic Law, and hence on the relationship between the New Testament and Old Testament, Christian views on the old covenant, Law and Gospel, and as a basis of Christian ethics.

-The reason for this argument is a disagreement about the proper interpretation of the word "fulfillment" (πληρῶσαι; plerosai).
-This goes back at least as far as Marcion of Sinope and continues until today.
+The reason for this argument is a disagreement about the proper interpretation of the word fulfill (πληρόω).
+As David Wilber explains, "Depending upon the context, the verb 'to fulfill' (πληρόω) can mean to carry out, to show forth true meaning, or to complete."
+Wilber goes on to argue that "the sense of 'fully doing' or 'revealing true meaning' fits this context better than the idea of 'completing.'"
+Other interpreters, like Andy Stanley, suggest that Matthew intends the meaning of "bring to an end."
+As Stanley writes, "Jesus fulfilled—as in ended—the necessity of the Jewish law."
 Many modern scholars now consider these four verses to be a prelude to the Antitheses, but this position is not universally accepted, and many continue to interpret Matthew 5:17–20 independent of its textual neighbors.